What is Coercive Power?

 In the end, it is clear that coercive power enjoys certain advantages in punishing the employees if everything doesn’t go according to plan, but one thing that must be realized is that it should be used as the last resort to get things done because it has several disadvantages attached to it too.

-The dictionary definition of coercive power is a force to persuade someone into compliance with something they are not willing to do.
-Coercive power in business is the power that individuals in authority, like managers, use to threaten their employees with punishments if the directions or orders are not followed to get the desired results.
+- Coercive power in business is the power that individuals in authority, like managers, use to threaten their employees with punishments if directions or orders are not followed to get the desired results.